mvolkmann/blog/src/python/python-compared-to-js.md

 - magic methods such as `__init__` use "dunder" names (for double underscore) which is an odd and verbose way to distinguish special values (Other programming languages typically use a single special character prefix.
-  See a list in the "Python Magic Methods" section.)
+  See a list in the "Python magic methods" section.)
 - use of operator overloading (supported by magic methods) can be confusing
 - anonymous functions are limited to a single expression
 - no built-in support for asynchronous code